Are you controlling in your relationship?

 Violent and controlling behaviour in a relationship isn’t always obvious.

-It can feel easier to justify bad behaviour as someone else’s fault.
-Or make out that’s its not all that serious.
+It can feel easier to justify bad behaviour as someone else’s fault or make out that it's not all that serious.

 Sometimes, because we’re worrying about consequences for ourselves or the relationship, we’ll make excuses.